hvenzke/OpenSuSE-hplip/README.md

 Thus re created simply an RPM build  for that based on Opensuse 13.1 ARM - Raspberry PI

+-  laseryet enabled
--  laseryet adn Ink printers enabled
+-  Ink enabled
+-  scanners enabled
 -  GUI Build disabled due not required on an Headless Printer Server